 In this paper, we provide a comparative and historical institutional analysis of state capacity in Qing China and Tokugawa Japan.
+We show that despite a common cultural, institutional, and technological heritage, there was already a fiscal divergence between China and Japan before their first attempts at modernization in response to the arrival of the West.

-Theoretically and empirically, we show that the extraordinary geographic size of China imposed increasingly insurmountable constraints on the regime's capacity to collect tax and provide essential local public goods as its economy expanded.
-It is our conjecture that this factor alone might have been sufficient in derailing China from a path of sustained economic growth even in the absence of Western imperialism.
+Theoretically and empirically, we demonstrate that the extraordinary geographical size of China imposed increasingly insurmountable constraints on the regime's capacity to collect taxes and provide essential local public goods as its economy expanded.55 It is our conjecture that this factor alone might have been sufficient in holding back China's transition from stagnation to growth even in the absence of Western imperialism.56 soldiers throughout the period considered.
+Because rice was the most valuable grain, to obtain an upper bound estimate we assume that all grains in the granaries were rice.